pmccarthy/architecture/rfcs/0004-policy-sync-v1.md

 - kuadrant operator to encode policy heirarchy
     - hub policy overidden by spoke policy overridden by route policy.
+    - annotate gateway when a hub policy is overridden in this manner.

 # Drawbacks
 [drawbacks]: #drawbacks